Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Discussion

+While our insights are based on early adopters, the constraints revealed by our analysis highlight the limitations of current processes for feedback on harmful model outputs or risks from LLM deployment.
+Existing processes appear to be efficient channels for atomised preferences from specific user groups, but insufficient conduits for dialogue on social and ethical issues regarding LLMs.
+Echoing Arnstein's \cite{Arnstein1969-ku} critique of participation in the context of urban planning, identifying problems in the proceduralisation of participation through existing processes is not simply a call for more involvement, but instead requires a fundamental rethinking of the process.

+\looseness-1 We advocate for moves beyond aligning model outputs to specific user preferences toward feedback processes that embrace productive disagreement and plurality.
+As DiSalvo \cite{DiSalvo2010-uq} argues, designers can enhance democratic engagement by ``creating and enabling ... spaces of contest'' where ``difference and dissensus are brought forward and the assumptions and actions that shape power relations and influence are revealed and challenged'' \cite{DiSalvo2010-uq}.
+To create feedback channels capable of supporting these more contested forms of engagement requires actively ``infrastructuring'' participation---creating and sustaining social, technical, and institutional structures with different affordances to address matters of concern to participants \cite{Le_Dantec2013-zu}.
+Such infrastructure must aim at changing the conditions of participation, to actively \emph{encourage} engagement from stakeholders affected by LLM deployments, including non-users and those without technical backgrounds, and \emph{allow} forms of input that address participants' concerns beyond immediate system performance.

-Recent research offers promising directions for rethinking processes and infrastructure for participation in LLM development.
-The STELA process \cite{Bergman2024-yo} demonstrates one method for conducting community-centred deliberative discussions about LLMs, albeit focused on aligning models with the preferences of specific groups of people.
-Suresh et al. \cite{Suresh2024-vt} expand on this concept by proposing a comprehensive framework for domain-specific community infrastructure, including shared technical resources, norms, and governance structures.
-Their approach aims to enable more meaningful participation by groups and institutions in shaping the development and application of foundation models in specific domains.
-Building on these ideas, we encourage participatory workshops with stakeholders in fields like education, healthcare, and journalism as a practical mechanism for realising and refining such domain-specific infrastructure.
-However, implementing these participatory approaches faces significant challenges: maintaining local relevance while extending across domains and regions, translating insights into actionable development inputs, and securing sustainable funding for ongoing infrastructure in the rapidly changing landscape of AI development.
-To advance meaningful public participation in the iteration of LLMs, the focus of research and effort must be on addressing these challenges rather than defaulting to procedural and perfunctory engagement.
+Recent research offers promising practical directions.
+The STELA process \cite{Bergman2024-yo} demonstrates one method for conducting community-centred deliberative discussions about LLMs with marginalised groups who may or may not be users of LLMs, albeit focused on aligning models with the preferences of those groups of people. \citet{Suresh2024-vt} expand on this concept by proposing a comprehensive framework for domain-specific community infrastructure, including shared technical resources, norms, and governance structures.
+Their approach aims at enabling participation by stakeholder groups and institutions to shape the development and application of foundation models in specific domains.
+Building on these ideas, we encourage participatory design workshops with stakeholders, in fields like education, healthcare, and journalism, that use techniques encouraging agonism (see, e.g., \cite{Bjorgvinsson2012Agonistic}) to surface conflicts and refine such domain-specific infrastructure.